gegerrrr12/Cold_Pool_Hires_GUI/README.md

 ## Introduction

-Welcome to the Cold Pool Hires GUI Interactive Model developed by Meteorologi Skala Meso for the 2023/2024 season.
+Welcome to the Cold Pool Hires GUI Interactive Model developed by Mahasiswa Mateorologi Skala Meso 2023/2024.
 This model provides a user-friendly graphical interface for exploring and understanding cold pool phenomena in meteorology.

 ## Features